mukaibot/eks-in-a-box/README.md

 * Creates a VPC using rea-vpc (optional)
 * Configures an IAM role for you to assume to grant access to the cluster
 * Creates the cluster for you
+* Installs EKS-vendored versions of the binaries you need (kubectl, heptio aws authenticator) if you don't have them
+* Writes a kube-config for you

-The Ruby script uses only in-built functionality and does not require any Gem dependencies.
+EKS-in-a-box only uses native Ruby functionality and does not require any Gem dependencies.
+Cool!

 ## Dependencies
 * aws cli tool